Space Oddity: Cover versions and appearances in media

 "Space Oddity" appears in The Secret Life of Walter Mitty, directed by Ben Stiller (pictured at a premiere of the film on the left).

 "Space Oddity" plays a pivotal role in the 2013 film The Secret Life of Walter Mitty, in which Walter Mitty (Ben Stiller) is frequently referred to as "Major Tom" for daydreaming while at work.
 The song is featured in a scene in which Mitty decides to leap onto a helicopter after imagining his coworker Cheryl (Kristen Wiig) singing the song.
 For the scene, Wiig's vocal was mixed into Bowie's original track.
 Stiller said about the importance of "Space Oddity" in the scene:

 I felt like the way it fits into the story, we got to this point and this scene which was sort of how the fantasy and reality come together for Walter, and that was what that came out of.
 That song, and what he mentioned in his head, and what he imagines and what he does, it all just seemed to come together over that song.

 "Space Oddity" was played throughout the opening montage for the 2017 film Valerian and the City of a Thousand Planets, which showed humans making contact with extraterrestrial life.
 The director Luc Besson timed the sequences of the scene to the song's guitar chords, which took many hours, and the bass riff was used to signify humanity's first contact with aliens.
 The opening sequence had originally been storyboarded with the intention of 'Space Oddity' being played in the background, with Besson saying "It's almost a music video; I matched the song to the image."
 Besson previously worked with Bowie on Arthur and the Invisibles (2006), and the singer agreed to allow Besson to use "Space Oddity" in Valerian, although Bowie died before the film was released.
+The song also appears in the 2014 Hong Kong comedy horror film The Midnight After.